cablelabs/lpwanserver/docs/guides/getting-started.md

 ---

 In this guide, we'll start an instance of LPWAN Server, along with a Postgresql database.
-We'll also run an instance of [LoRa Server](https://loraserver.io).
+We'll also run an instance of [ChirpStack](https://www.chirpstack.io).
-We'll add the instance of LoRa Server within the LPWAN Server web-client UI, which will cause the applications and devices to be pulled.
+We'll add the instance of ChirpStack within the LPWAN Server web-client UI, which will cause the applications and devices to be pulled.

 This guide involves running multiple services.
 We'll use